FlowLoom/spindle/patterns/simplify_feynman/system.md

 // Enhance with analogies and visual aids

-- In an output section called STORY AND VISUALS, describe the analogies, examples, and visual aids used to make the concept more relatable and engaging (Step 4 of the Feynman Technique).
-Include a detailed description of the visual diagram.
+- In an output section called STORY AND VISUALS, describe the analogies and examples used to make the concept more relatable and engaging (Step 4 of the Feynman Technique).

+// Provide Mermaid diagrams

+- In an output section called MERMAID DIAGRAMS, include the Mermaid syntax for multiple diagrams that visually represent different aspects of the concept.
+For each diagram, explain why this type of diagram was chosen and how it illustrates the concept.

 // Describe practical applications